Does staying indoors mean you’re protected against harmful UV rays from the sun?

 The bottom line about indoor UV protection

 A lot of time in the sun coming through windows puts you at risk for UVA-related skin cancer.
-It also increases wrinkles and premature aging.
-To limit both, take measures to protect your eyes and skin just as if you were outside in direct sunlight for extended periods of time.
+But unfortunately, it also increases wrinkles and premature aging.
+To limit both, take measures to protect your eyes and skin as if you were outside in direct sunlight for extended periods.

 Tell us what you think